 How is mucormycosis associated with COVID?

 An opportunistic infection takes advantage of you when your immune system is weak.
 So we use steroids like dexamethasone, aka decadron, to treat sicker people with COVID.
 When COVID gets into the lungs, meaning COVID pneumonia, the immune system is stirring up a crazy amount of inflammation there, which can do a lot of damage.
 So we try to minimize that inflammation with steroids.
-Sometimes, for very severe COVID pneumonia, we also give a drug called Tocilizumab, which also makes the immune system weaker.
+Sometimes, for very severe COVID pneumonia, we also give a Tocilizumab drug, making the immune system weaker.

-Unfortunately, this can lead to black fungus infection.
-Not just because it suppresses the immune system.
+Unfortunately, this can lead to black fungus infection not just because it suppresses the immune system.
 But also because steroids increase blood sugar levels.
 And fungal infections love sugar.
 Sugar is their go-to for nutrition.
 People with uncontrolled diabetes have higher blood sugar levels which help the fungus grow and flourish.
-Diabetes is extremely common in India.
+Diabetes is prevalent in India.
 It is estimated that 15% of adults in India’s urban areas have it.

 So why is this happening mainly in India?

 One reason is related to the swelling number of COVID cases, in addition to the liberal use of steroids there.
 But there are likely other factors as well.
 For example, sometimes, there are mucormycosis outbreaks in hospital settings.